 OCU owns a number of facilities for providing water, wastewater, and reclaimed water services to mostly retail customers generally within unincorporated areas of the County and within the various municipal limits.
-In addition to its retail customers, OCU provides all or a portion of the water, wastewater, and/or reclaimed water services for the following wholesale/emergency interconnect customers: the City of Apopka (Apopka), the City of Ocoee (Ocoee), the City of Orlando (Orlando), the Orlando Utilities Commission (OUC), Seminole County, Toho Water Authority (TWA), the University of Central Florida (UCF), Utilities, Inc. of Florida, the City of Winter Garden (Winter Garden), the Central Florida Tourism Oversight District (CFTO, formerly the Reedy Creek Improvement District), and the City of Winter Park (Winter Park).
+In addition to its retail customers, OCU provides all or a portion of the water, wastewater, and/or reclaimed water services for the following wholesale/emergency interconnect customers: the City of Apopka (Apopka), the City of Ocoee (Ocoee), the City of Orlando (Orlando), the Orange County Research and Development Authority, the Orlando Utilities Commission (OUC), Seminole County, Toho Water Authority (TWA), the University of Central Florida (UCF), Sunshine Water Services (SWS, formerly Utilities, Inc. of Florida), the City of Winter Garden (Winter Garden), the Central Florida Tourism Oversight District (CFTOD, formerly the Reedy Creek Improvement District), and the City of Winter Park (Winter Park).